Graduate Certificate in Asset Management

 Program Requirements

-To be eligible for the Graduate Certificate in Asset Management a candidate must complete all units in Part A plus any two (2) units from Part B of the Schedule of Units.
+To be eligible for the Graduate Certificate in Asset Management a candidate must complete all core units plus any two (2) elective units.

 Enrolment Pattern